- Phenomenal power

 The final part of the set up is ensuring the caliper is aligned with the disc rotor and doesn’t rub.
 This can often be a incredibly tricky task in order to eliminate any pad rub but the RX4’s four piston design enables the pads to sit a little further away enabling a rub free setup to be achieved pretty simply.
 The RX4 comes without rotors so you will have to factor in this as an additional cost (although you can use your existing rotors).
 Hope recommend the use of its own rotors and I have been using its Road 6 bolt rotors (£50 each)to great effect, although I have also experienced very little down turn in performance whilst using both Shimano and Tektro rotors.

 Which brings us on to the performance.

-The first thing I noticed was just how good the modulation is.
+The first thing I noticed was just how good the modularion is.
 You can lightly tickle the brakes to make minor adjustments to your speed but as soon as you pull the lever further there is a really progressive ramp up in both braking power and lever feel.
 It doesn’t feel wooden or dead and lacks the ‘on-or-off’ feel of some set ups yet also doesn’t feel too spongy – it’s just right.

 The ultimate braking force also comes into play before the lever gets too close to the bar and because of the power and the way the brake actuates full power can be achieved with a single finger, even on the hoods.
 It also achieves this performance with the minimum of fuss and so far has been completely silent with none of the dreaded squealing that can plague other brakes.